Megan Walsh (footballer)

 Megan Laura Walsh (born 12 November 1994) is a professional footballer who plays as a goalkeeper for Women's Super League club West Ham United and the Republic of Ireland national team.

 Walsh is a product of the Aston Villa academy.
 She played internationally for England at all youth levels up to the under-23 side but declared for the Republic of Ireland in November 2021, for whom she is qualified by paternal descent.

 Club career

-Everton

 Walsh made her league debut against Birmingham City on 4 September 2013.

-Notts County

 Walsh made her league debut against Manchester City on 23 March 2016.

-Yeovil Town

 Following the demise of Notts County in Spring 2017, Walsh signed for Yeovil Town for the rest of the FA WSL Spring Series.
 She made her league debut against Bristol City on 3 May 2017.
 Walsh signed a contract extension on 16 August 2017.

-Brighton

 In July 2019, following Yeovil's relegation to the FA Women's National League South, Walsh remained in the WSL after signing for Brighton & Hove Albion.
 She made her league debut against Bristol City on 7 September 2019.
 Walsh signed a contract extension on 9 January 2020, extending her stay till 2021.
-She signed another contract extension on 6 May 2021, extending her stay until 2023.
+She signed another contract extension on 6 May 2021, extending her stay until 2023, at which point she departed from the club.